Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation

-The proof is based on~\cite[Theorem 6.1]{cai2016estimating}.
+The proof is based on Theorem 6.1 in~\cite{cai2016estimating}.
 See Appendix~\ref{sec:proof-thm-low-bd-shared} for more details.
-By Theorem~\ref{thm:low-bd-shared}, it is easy to see that the squared Frobenius error of estimating the shared component is lower bounded by ${s \log d}/{N}$ where $N$ is the total number of samples.
+By Lemma~\ref{lemma:low-bd-shared}, it is easy to see that the squared Frobenius error of estimating the shared component is lower bounded by ${s \log d}/{N}$ where $N$ is the total number of samples.